waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 ### <a name="punc-slash"></a>Slashes
 Do not use a slash mark (/) to present a choice among, or a series of, actions or objects.
 Rewrite the phrase to eliminate the slash mark.
 Exceptions are established terms like *client/server* and *read/write*.

 Do not use a slash in dates.
-For information about how to format dates, see [Dates].
+For information about how to format dates, see [Dates](a-l-style-guidelines.md#dates).

 Correct  | Incorrect
 --- | ---